nextgis/docs_ngmobile/source/editing.rst

 Editing layers
 ==============

-NextGIS Mobile allows you to edit vector layers added to the map.
+Gramrekha Mobile allows you to edit vector layers added to the map.
 While editing, you can:

 * add new features;
 * delete features;